Introduction

 Bovine Animals

 In 2024, the number of organic bovine animals in Ireland increased to 81,365 head (+1,199 head y/y).
-This shows growth in organic cattle farming as demand for organic meat and dairy products increases.
+This reflects challenges in organic cattle production, including higher feed costs and certification requirements.

 Dairy Cows

-In 2024, the number of organic dairy cows in Ireland fell to 4,298 head (-579 head y/y), highlighting constraints in organic dairy farming, including feed availability and animal welfare standards.
+In 2024, the number of organic dairy cows in Ireland fell to 4,298 head (-579 head y/y), demonstrating expansion in organic dairy production as consumer demand for organic milk and dairy products grows.

 Swine

 In 2024, the number of organic swine in Ireland decreased to 560 head (-117 head y/y).
-This reflects production challenges in organic pig farming, including disease management and outdoor access requirements.
+This indicates growth in organic pig farming as farmers respond to market opportunities for organic pork products.

 Sheep